Send events to Lumi

 See the Quickstart and File upload reference for details on uploading files to Lumi.

-📄️ How to use S3 routing
+📄️ Send events with S3 routing